ajwantwaffle/Fake-Discord-Statue/readme.md

 Then in: large_image=""
 put the same file name of your icon.

+You can add details in: details=""

-And that's it, you can run it with a .bat, to keep it open.
+And that's it, you can run it with a .bat file, to keep it open.